baptisteArno/tinking/README.md

 Make sure `Developer Mode` is turned on, and click the `Load unpacked` button.
 Select the `build` folder of the project.

-You should now see Tinkering listed among any other extensions that you have installed, and you can begin using it to scrape websites.
+You should now see Tinking listed among any other extensions that you have installed, and you can begin using it to scrape websites.

 _For now, you can only generate a Puppeteer script that's written in TypeScript.
 The plan is to make this easier to use in the future._